arista-cam/avd-helper/README.md

 After the repo has been cloned, navigate into the directory and run `sudo pip install -r requirements.txt` to install the python modules required.

 ## Python Modules Used
-I have utilised two external python modules in this script:
+I have utilised three external python modules in this script:
 - [cvPrac](https://github.com/aristanetworks/cvprac) - Which is a RESTful API client for Cloudvision® Portal (CVP) which can be used for building applications that work with Arista CVP
 - [requests](https://pypi.org/project/requests/) - The python HTTP library
+- [docker](https://pypi.org/project/docker/) - The Python Docker library

 # avd-helper Usage
 ContainerLab requires elevated privileges so you will need to run the script with sudo.